sdarmon/tree/README.md

 First it will print some statistics on the trees and the numbers of quadruplets and most of all, it will create 3 text files :

-* `output.txt` : Each line of this file is following this format (the words are separeted with one tab): `tree type1 type2 ... typeN quadra1 quadra2 ... quadraN` where `tree` is the name of the analysed tree, `type1`, `type2`, ...., `typeN` are the type of the `N` quadruplets found in that tree and `quadra1`, `quadra2`, ..., `quadraN` are the actual subtree of each quadruplet.
+* `output.txt` : Each line of this file is following this format (the words are separated with one tab): `tree type1 type2 ... typeN quadra1 quadra2 ... quadraN` where `tree` is the name of the analysed tree, `type1`, `type2`, ...., `typeN` are the type of the `N` quadruplets found in that tree and `quadra1`, `quadra2`, ..., `quadraN` are the actual subtree of each quadruplet.
-* `outputErr.txt` : it contains the name of non-valid trees.
+* `outputErr.txt` : it contains the names of non-valid trees.
-* `outputEmp.txt` : it contains the name of trees which don't have any sequences of the quadruplet.
+* `outputEmp.txt` : it contains the names of trees which don't have any sequences of the quadruplet.

 If you get additional data stored in a directory `new_dir`, you can avoid recomputation by using the following command :